ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 | 3 |       A |        V|

 ###
 The experimental data collected proves that the power subsytem correctly supplies voltage and current to the other subsystems.
 In addition, a test was run to see how long the battery was capable of powering the system.
-The battery lasted for **__ minutes**, at the desired speed of 1 foot per second the power system could provide enough power to map the .
+The battery lasted for **__ minutes**, at the desired speed of 1 foot per second the power system could provide enough power to map a crawlspace up to .
 The experimental data satisfies the conditions laid out in the project proposal for the power subsystem.